 Late deliveries wreak havoc on profit and productivity in the oilfield, causing increases in non-productive time (NPT), extensions on equipment leases, and even loss of commodity or reduced commodity price.
 Everyone in the oil and gas industry is affected by shipping dilemmas, and everyone spends far too much time finding and tracking trucks, extinguishing fires related to late deliveries and false information, and even assigning blame and liability.

 These problems are so prevalent, and have gone inadequately addressed for so long, that they have been accepted as an industry precaution.
 Many energy companies, trucking companies and even suppliers have attempted to develop in-house technology solutions to solve the issues.
-Unfortunately, this is quite costly for those companies, and further fragments the supply chain issues.
-Consequently, once the firms have invested significant time and money, they often find adoption is quite low due to technology aversion in the oilfield and users not wanting to learn a different system for every project.
+Unfortunately, this is quite costly for those companies, and further fragments supply chain issues.
+Consequently, once the firms have invested significant time and money, they often find adoption is quite low due to technology aversion and app fatigue in the oilfield, and users not wanting to learn a different system for every vendor or project.
 We have analyzed these past failures to uncover why they don't seem to correct the problem.

 "A successful supply chain technology needs to take in to account each arm of the supply chain and provide customized benefits for each party.
 In the simplest of terms, failing to provide this 'What's in it for me?' destines any solution for failure."

 Ryan Hunt, Founder and CEO of Rig CallOut

 In-House Technology Issue 1: Single-Sided Benefits